abuaesh/CACTI-Batch-Generator/README.md

 # CACTI-Batch-Generator
-This projects implements an interface to CACTI 6.5 simulator.
-It allows automatically generating simulation results for a range of memory configurations with just one command.
-CACTI is a cache, scratchpad and RAM memory simulation tool.
+This projects implements an interface to the open source memory simulator: CACTI.
+CACTI is a cache, scratchpad and RAM memory simulation tool..
+The batch generator automatically generates simulation results for any range of memory configurations with just one command and saves the results in just one file for you to work on.

 ## Installation

 1. To get the CACTI Batch Generator up and running, you first need a working version of CACTI set up on you machine.
 You can find the latest version of CACTI [here](https://github.com/HewlettPackard/cacti).
-This repository contains the CACTI version 6.5.
 It doesn't matter which version of CACTI you decide to have, the batch generator will work with any of them.
-However, if for som reason you want to work on CACTI 6.5, you can set it up on your machine by running the following commands from a Linux terminal:
+However, if for some reason you want to work on CACTI 6.5, you can use this repository to install the CACTI version 6.5.
+You can set it up on your machine by running the following commands from a Linux terminal:

 ` git pull https://github.com/abuaesh/CACTI-Batch-Generator
 cd cacti65